zeyuid/zeyuid.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a Ph.D candidate in Control Science and Engineering of Zhejiang University.
+I'm currently a Ph.D candidate in Control Science and Engineering of Zhejiang University, supervised by Prof. [Jiming Chen](https://person.zju.edu.cn/jmchen) and Prof. [Peng Cheng](https://person.zju.edu.cn/cp).
+I will visit CISPA − Helmholtz Center for Information Security, supervised  by Prof. [Michael Backes](https://cispa.saarland/people/backes/) and Dr. [Yang Zhang](https://cispa.saarland/people/yang.zhang/).
 I obtained my B.S. degree (with honors) from East China University of Science and Technology.

 I am working on security of industrial control systems (ICSs), from both aspects of system data and physical model.
 I am also interested in structure learning, especially understanding the role of invariants in ICSs.